 The mission of Heterodox Academy (HxA) is “to improve viewpoint diversity in the academy.”
 We have repeatedly shown that viewpoint diversity—particularly political diversity—has been declining since the 1990s, and that improvements in viewpoint diversity are likely to improve the quality of research and education that universities deliver.

 We have had a very successful first 16 months in pursuit of this mission, since our launch in September of 2015.
-We grew from 25 members at the start of 2016 to 363 members today, and our membership is drawn from across the political spectrum, as you can see in the table below.
+We grew from 25 members at the start of 2016 to 363 members today, and our membership is drawn from across the political spectrum, as you can see in the table below [which was updated on dec.
+11, 2017].
 Heterodox Academy is now among the most politically diverse organizations in the academy, and our members have modeled the kind of wide-ranging inquiry and civil disagreement that has traditionally characterized academic life at its best.

 We published 117 blog posts in 2016; the site was visited by a quarter-million readers; and we received favorable coverage in major media outlets.
 Our members collected new and much-needed data upon which informed policies can be based, and they made the case for the value of viewpoint diversity in the academy during a year of rising political polarization and tension.
 We have ambitious plans for expanding our membership and our offerings in 2017.
 For example, we will soon expand to admit all professors and post-docs with a university appointment (not just those with tenured or tenure-track appointments).
 And we will continue to expand our international membership, as we have come to learn that the trends and challenges affecting American universities are occurring in many other countries as well, particularly in the UK.